For the love of coffee culture and too much makeup Written by Sam Sherman, Team Member, Ipswich.love

 Exterior view of The Golf Hotel in Ipswich

 I say that I am born and bred Ipswich, but that is not quite true.
 I was born in Newmarket but moved to the town aged 6 weeks when my father was promoted.
-Dad was a police officer and worked his career in Suffolk, ending as Chief Superintendent.
-I am so very proud that he was well known and liked around the County.
+Dad was an old school kindly police officer and worked his career in Suffolk, ending as Chief Superintendent.
+I am so very proud that he was well known and respected around the County.

 Having an August birthday meant that my childhood parties were based around Holywell’s Park or Broomhill pool.
 Special sunny summer days for picnics and fun.
 I also remember the buzz of dad and his friends going to see the ‘78 cup final and of being very tired after long days at the Suffolk Show.